OBVIOUS, BUT OBLIGATORY

 Building massive earthwork mounds (‘kopce’) to honour heroes is a tradition unique to Kraków that dates all the way back to King Krak, his daughter Wanda, and legends of the city’s origin.
 With two prehistoric earthworks already existing in the outskirts of Kraków, the city chose to rekindle this ancient local custom in the early 19th century upon the passing of the nation’s great freedom fighter, Tadeusz Kościuszko.
 If you don’t know the man’s story, read up.
 His most famous moment came when, having already fought with distinction in the American War of Independence, Kościuszko returned to occupied Poland, declared an insurrection against foreign rule on Kraków’s market square, and led an army of peasants armed with farm tools to victory against the superior forces of Tsarist Russia in nearby Racławice in 1794.

 After his passing, several years were spent building this artificial mound upon Bronisława Hill, overlooking Kraków.
 Completed in 1823, today the peak stands 34 metres high, 326 metres above sea level, and though getting to the top is tiring work, the fantastic panoramic views are absolutely worth it.
-As is honouring this great man, about whom you can learn more by visiting some of the historical exhibits within the brick fortress surrounding the mound, included in your ticket price.
+As is honouring this great man, who you'll learn all about in the new museum that precedes the climb to the top.
+The 19th-century brick fortess surrounding the mound includes several other historical exhibits, as well as a chapel, restaurant and cafe.
 Truly a remarkable place, befitting an inspiring man.

 9) Go Hiking in Wolski Forest